peted-davis/WeatherFlow_PiConsole/README.md

 default directory (~/wfpiconsole/).
 If you have installed the PiConsole in a different location, I assume you know what you are doing!

-**!!WARNING!!** - Updating the code will overwrite the WeatherFlow_PiConsole.ini configuration file.
-This is expected behaviour as I am likely to update it from time to time.
-Before running the update, I suggest you make a backup of your existing WeatherFlow_PiConsole.ini file so you can copy the relavent API keys back into the updated WeatherFlow_PiConsole.ini file.
+**!!WARNING!!** - Updating the code will overwrite/delete all files in the existing version, including the WeatherFlow_PiConsole.ini configuration file.
+This is expected behaviour as I am likely to update the .ini file from time to time, as well as delete files that are no longer needed.
+Before running the update, I suggest you make a backup of your existing WeatherFlow_PiConsole.ini file, as well as any local modifications you may have made.

 ```
+rm -rf ~/wfpiconsole/*
 cd ~/wfpiconsole/
 wget https://api.github.com/repos/peted-davis/WeatherFlow_PiConsole/tarball -O PiConsole.tar.gz
 tar -xvf PiConsole.tar.gz --strip 1